 Why Behaviour Change is Hard

-Once a year students at Cornell University have the opportunity to buy a daffodil as part of the University’s charity fundraising for cancer research.
+Once a year, students at Cornell University have the opportunity to buy a daffodil as part of the University’s charity fundraising for cancer research.
 Prior to the big daffodil drive, researchers asked 251 students how many of them were planning on purchasing a daffodil.
 Over 80% of students said they would and that on average they would buy at least 2.
 However, upon returning after the event, the researchers found that less than 50% of all the students actually bought a daffodil, and those that did only bought 1.
+Find out more about this study on this blog.

 This may explain why some students struggle to revise and work independently, as there is a disconnect between someone’s good intentions and their eventual behaviour (one reason why gyms make so much money).
 So what can teachers do to bridge this gap?